 The responsibility for managing grant expenditures rests with the grantee.
 Assistance is provided as follows:

-1. Contact the person responsible for reconciling the grant - this could be the secretary in COTS, the fiscal tech in the grad office, Linda Shepard (all external grant awards) or Lisa (for department and startup funds).
-Lisa can tell you who to contact if you aren't sure.
+- Contact the person responsible for reconciling the grant - this could be the secretary in COTS, the fiscal specialist in the Grants & Contracts Office (all external grant awards) or Lisa (for department and startup funds).
+Lisa can tell you who to contact if you aren’t sure.

-3. Information needed to track Goods and Services expenses will be provided to the person reconciling the grant using the following procedure:
+- Information needed to track expenses will be provided to the person reconciling the grant using the following procedure:

 a.
 The PI should place orders with the appropriate staff member.